-Some of these behaviors are illegal and those who are under treatment for paraphilic disorders have often encountered legal situations surrounding their behaviors.
+Some of these behaviours are illegal and those who are under treatment for paraphilic disorders have often encountered legal situations surrounding their behaviours.

 There is also a category called Other Specified Paraphilic Disorder to cover paraphilias not falling into the already named diagnoses,

-such as those involving dead people, urine, feces, enemas, and obscene phone calls.
+such as those involving dead people, urine, faeces, enemas, and obscene phone calls.

 Others want to be bitten or spanked, or become aroused by watching their partner.
 Viewing a nude person or watching sexually explicit videos can be arousing for most people.

 Paraphilias are magnified to the point of psychological dependence